-We have Lease are Mineral Right last year the well started producing at the end of Sep we still have not got a Division Order how long do they have to send it and money it in Howard county Sec 31 Block 33
+We have leased our mineral rights last year.
+The well started producing at the end of September.
+We still have not got a division order.
+How long do they have to send it and money?
+It is in Howard County, Section 31 Block 33.

 Sometimes it takes 6 months or so for a Division Order to come Mae.
-At lease thats my experience.
-I don't know legally within what time span a Producer has to furnish Division Orders to royalty owners.
+At least that’s my experience.
+I don’t know legally within what time span a Producer has to furnish Division Orders to royalty owners.
 Hope another person can answer the legalities.

 They have 6 months from the date of the first oil or gas being sold to get you a check unless your title isn’t clear.
 That doesn’t mean the day they start producing the well, but when oil or gas are sold.
 After 6 months, you need to write them a certified letter and ask for 12% interest.

-One more thing how do i no when they started.
-Selling
+One more thing, how do I know when they started selling?

 They should have already had you ratify your lease.
 What company.
 You should have had some correspondence with the company.
 Call them - Kimberly Smith Development Resources Inc

-They haven't told us anything the Company is Oxy.
-We have Turnberry 2705 Sec31 block 33
+They haven’t told us anything.
+The company is Oxy.
+We have Turnberry 2705 Section 31 Block 33.

-how do we find out when they started sell the oil
+How do we find out when they started selling the oil?

-In Gonzales County it took 4 yrs.
-But they said it was because there was so many of us.
+In Gonzales County it took 4 years.
+But they said it was because there were so many of us.

-I have call the lady at oxy very rude said stop calling and it not be May before we get it
+I have called the lady at Oxy; very rude, said stop calling and it will not be May before we get it.

 Four years is unacceptable.
-It doesn't take a lawyer that long to chase down heirs and owners.
-Lawyers get paid by the hour and unfortunately they will drag it out long as they can getting the title opinion done.
-The oil company will have to pay you interest I'm sure on something that has been producing for four years.
-That money goes into account and accrue interest.
-Shouldn't take longer than 6 months normally and up to 9 months on something like that to get a the division order.
-I'm actually still waiting on ours and there is up to 450 owners.
+It doesn’t take a lawyer that long to chase down heirs and owners.
+Lawyers get paid by the hour and unfortunately they will drag it out as long as they can getting the title opinion done.
+The oil company will have to pay you interest I’m sure on something that has been producing for four years.
+That money goes into an account and accrues interest.
+Shouldn’t take longer than 6 months normally and up to 9 months on something like that to get a division order.
+I’m actually still waiting on ours and there are up to 450 owners.
 They are still working on the title opinion right now.

-I'm in the same boat.
+I’m in the same boat.
 Keep pressing the company.
-That's all you can do.
-I've had two wells on my interest that were online in August.
-Landman contacted last month said its taking them longer than normal to get the title opinion.
+That’s all you can do.
+I’ve had two wells on my interest that were online in August.
+Landman contacted last month said it’s taking them longer than normal to get the title opinion.
 They actually have 3 new wells flowing as of last month and drilling more as we speak.
-The company cant do anything until the title opinion is complete from the lawyer.
-I stated earlier that its unfortunate that lawyers get paid by the hour and they will drag it out long as they can.
+The company can’t do anything until the title opinion is complete from the lawyer.
+I stated earlier that it’s unfortunate that lawyers get paid by the hour and they will drag it out as long as they can.
 Do you know the details on your wells and how they are doing and any new drills permitted etc.?
-Contact the rail road commission they might give you some advice.
-I'm all new to this.
+Contact the railroad commission; they might give you some advice.
+I’m all new to this.
 I knew I had mineral my grandpa left me and my siblings.
 We had no idea they drilled the wells last year and they were flowing.
-Good thing is TRRC tracks it all and the company is required file production reports and permits application.
+Good thing is TRRC tracks it all and the company is required to file production reports and permits application.

 Dear Ms. Pace,